Calcium stones; Nephrolithiasis; Urolithiasis

 Magnetic Resonance Imaging (MRI)

-MRI uses powerful magnets and radiowaves to provide detailed images of internal organs and tissues.
+MRI uses powerful magnets to provide detailed images of internal organs and tissues.
 MRI techniques are showing promise for diagnosing urinary tract obstruction, but they do not yet accurately reveal small stones, or stones that do not cause a blockage.
 Because no radiation is involved with MRIs and ultrasounds, they are good options for children and pregnant women.

 Urine samples are needed to evaluate features of the urine, including its acidity and the presence of: